jlinick/EclipseAutomator/README.md

 `time` is the phase that is used as a time reference

-`offset` (optional) the number of seconds the notification is offset from that event. defaults to 0.
+`offset` (optional) the number of seconds the notification is offset from that contact_time. defaults to 0.

 `voice` to use one of the different Apple Voices (there are many) you can include it here.